Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Methods

 \section{Methods}

 First, we select a subset of 62 questions representing a sample of different thematic categories, each question in the category sharing the same answer options.
-These normative, value-oriented Q\&A pairs are taken from the WVS's core variables \cite{haerpferWorldValuesSurvey2022}, excluding all sociodemographic variables.
-On each Q\&A pair we perform all eleven perturbations.
+These normative, value-oriented Q\&A pairs are taken from the WVS's core variables \cite{haerpferWorldValuesSurvey2022b}, excluding all sociodemographic variables.
+Second, we perform the ten perturbations mentioned in Section \ref{sec:perturbation_design} each Q\&A pair.

 Figure \ref{fig:example_perturbation_flow} illustrates two exemplary perturbations and the interview process.
 In total, we perform five perturbations on the answer options as well as five perturbations on the question phrasing of the chosen subset questionnaire.
-We further include one interaction of two perturbations - one on the answer option and one on the question.
+We further include one interaction of two perturbations, one on the answer option and one on the question.

-Interviews with the original and each perturbed Q\&A pair are carried out 25 times with nine different LLMs.
+Third, we carry out interviews with the original and each perturbed Q\&A pair 25 times with nine different LLMs.
 In total, we conducted 167,400 interviews, 18,600 with each model.
-We compare the distributions of the responded labels for all perturbations through entropy and KL-divergence to the baseline response distribution to the original Q\&A pairs. \textit{Primacy bias} is further examined by comparing the response frequencies of the first and last answer option in the list, whereas \textit{opinion floating bias} and \textit{central tendency bias} are tested by checking the shift of responses toward or away from the center of the answer option scale.
+Last, we compare the distributions of the responded labels for all perturbations through entropy and Kullback-Leibler divergence (KL divergence) to the baseline response distribution to the original Q\&A pairs. \textit{Primacy bias} is further examined by comparing the response frequencies of the first and last answer option in the list, whereas \textit{opinion floating bias} and \textit{central tendency bias} are tested by checking the shift of responses toward or away from the center of the answer option scale.